Marie Cardinal: Life and career

 Cardinal was born in French Algeria and was the sister of the film director Pierre Cardinal.
-She received a degree in philosophy from the Sorbonne and in 1953 married the French playwright, actor and director Jean-Pierre Ronfard.
+She graduated with a degree in philosophy from the Sorbonne and married the French playwright, actor and director Jean-Pierre Ronfard in 1953.
 They had three children; Alice, Benoit, and Benedict.
-From 1953 to 1960 she taught philosophy at schools in Salonica, Lisbon, Vienna and Montreal.
+From 1953 to 1960, Cardinal taught philosophy at schools in Salonica, Lisbon, Vienna and Montreal.

-Cardinal published her first novel, Écoutez la Mer (Listen to the Sea), in 1962.
-During the 1960s she published three more novels and was involved with films as well.
-In 1967 she had a role in Jean-Luc Godard's film Deux Ou Trois Choses Que Je Sais D'elle and played the memorable role of Mouchette's mother in Robert Bresson's film Mouchette.
+She published her debut novel, Écoutez la Mer (Listen to the Sea), in 1962.
+During the 1960s, she wrote three more novels and ventured into film, appearing in Jean-Luc Godard's Deux Ou Trois Choses Que Je Sais D'elle and playing Mouchette's mother in Robert Bresson's film Mouchette.

-In 1972 Cardinal published La Clé Sur La Porte (The Key of the Door), followed by Les Mots Pour Le Dire (The Words to Say It) in 1975; these two novels were best sellers and established her reputation.
-Les Mots Pour Le Dire was the first book by Cardinal to be published in the United States.
+In 1972, Cardinal published La Clé Sur La Porte (The Key of the Door), followed by Les Mots Pour Le Dire (The Words to Say It) in 1975; these two novels were best sellers and established her reputation.
+Les Mots Pour Le Dire also introduced Cardinal to English-speaking readers, with Pat Goodheart's translation published in the United States in 1983 and in the United Kingdom the following year.